GSA-TTS/FAC/.github/ISSUE_TEMPLATE/onboarding.md

 - [ ] [Add as a form manager to the touchpoints recruitment intercept](https://touchpoints.app.cloud.gov/admin/forms/9412c559/permissions)

 **For engineers, also...**
-- [ ] Make sure you have a `login.gov` account and have logged into the FAC application at least once.
-  - [ ] Then, add your email to the `readonly` list in [staffusers.json](../../backend/config/staffusers.json).
 - [ ] [Add as a member of the FAC group in New Relic](https://one.newrelic.com/admin-portal/organizations/users-list) (@GSA-TTS/fac-admins can do this)

 **For product leads/owners, also...**